A portfolio approach to massively parallel Bayesian optimization: Introduction

-Here, we also consider multi-objective optimization (MOO), motivated by a calibration problem of a large-scale agent-based model (ABM) of COVID-19 run on a HPC cluster.
-There the goal is to find the set of best compromise solutions, the Pareto front, since there is rarely a solution minimizing all objectives at once.
-See, e.g., \citep{Hunter2017} for a review of options for black-boxes and \citep{emmerich2020infill} for a discussion on the multi-objective (MO) BO infill criteria.
-MO versions of multi-point algorithms have also been proposed, taking different scalarization weights \citep{Zhang2010}, or relying on an additional notion of diversity as in \citep{lukovic2020diversity}.
-Classifying Pareto points is also considered, see e.g., \citep{Zuluaga2016}.
+Noisy simulators have their own set of challenges, see e.g., \citep{baker2020stochastic}, and raise questions about selecting the right amount of replication.
+While not necessary per se, repeating experiments is the best option to separate signal from noise, and is beneficial in terms of computational speed by limiting the number of unique designs, see e.g., \citep{Binois2018a,zhang2020batch}.
+Here, we also consider multi-objective optimization (MOO) where the goal is to find the set of best compromise solutions, the Pareto front, since there is rarely a solution minimizing all objectives at once.
+We refer to, e.g., \citep{Hunter2017} for a review of MOO options for black-boxes and \citep{emmerich2020infill} for multi-objective (MO) BO infill criteria.
+MO versions of batch algorithms have also been proposed, taking different scalarization weights \citep{Zhang2010}, or relying on an additional notion of diversity \citep{lukovic2020diversity}.

-The operations research community has seen works dealing with low signal-to-noise ratios and heteroskedasticity, where replication is key.
-Generally, the idea is to first identify good points before defining the number of replicates, see, e.g., \citep{zhang2017estimation,Gonzalez2020} or \citep{rojas2020survey} for a review on stochastic MO BO.
-Still, the batch aspect is missing in the identification of candidates.